This is a special guest post by travel writer Scott Eddy, who recently cruised as a guest of Azamara.

 Talk about dinner and a view!

 Needless to say, the 16 days I spent on the Azamara Quest were filled with great memories.
 I not only got to see mind-blowing sights and indulge in a bit of adventure and fine dining, but also got to make new friends while reuniting with old friends.
 I loved every part of my journey aboard to the Australia and New Zealand, and eagerly await the next time I will get to set sail with Azamara.

 The Hobbiton Movie Set: Not Just For 'Lord of the Rings' Fans

 I have never seen any of The Lord of the Rings movies.
 I have never seen...

 Wining and Dining Down Under

-Recently, we checked a big item off our travel bucket list: cruising to Australia and New Zealand.
-The Azamara Quest made her maiden voyage Down Under...
+Not too long ago, we checked a big item off our travel bucket list: cruising to Australia and New Zealand.
+When the Azamara Quest made her maiden voyage...